-Alongside careful selection of diamonds, Forevermark is also committed to supporting the advancement of
+Close examination of a Forevermark diamond alongside a careful selection of diamonds, Forevermark is also committed to supporting the advancement of

 women throughout their careers, from logistics to expert consultancy.
-It is also dedicated to preserving and protecting landscapes and ecosystems throughout the diamond- producing regions of Southern Africa and Canada.
+It is also dedicated to preserving and protecting landscapes and ecosystems throughout the diamond-producing regions of Southern Africa and Canada.

 In her continuous quest to present her clientele with one-of-a-kind collections while being sustainable, designer Alexandra Mor launched her exotic Tagua Seeds collection last year.
 Her recent travels to Bali introduced her to this interesting type of seed and to the traditional Balinese workmanship.

 In the Tagua Seeds collection, Mor used hand-carved Tagua seeds, black and red Balinese wood, Sumatran pearls, and 22K yellow gold, along with rare gemstones and diamond melee.
 The collection aims to bring awareness to the merciless killings of African elephants, which are now on the brink of extinction, as well as the preservation of native forests.
-With her ingenious and sustainable jewellery design, Mor is the most recent and proud recipient of Positive Luxury’s Butterfly Mark, a prestigious award that requires rigorous adherence to holistic sustainability in one’s work.
+With her ingenious and sustainable jewelry design, Mor is the most recent and proud recipient of Positive Luxury’s Butterfly Mark, a prestigious award that requires rigorous adherence to holistic sustainability in one’s work.

 Fur is one of the most controversial materials used in the fashion industry.
-With an increasing social awareness surrounding the merciless killings of animals, many luxury brands have pledged to go fur free.
+With an increasing social awareness surrounding the merciless killings of animals, many luxury brands have pledged to go fur-free.
 Joining Gucci, Michael Kors, and Tommy Hilfiger, among others, is Versace.

-A dynamic and constantly evolving brand, Versace is now looking to the future in terms of its responsibility to both the people and the planet, and initiates various sustainable projects to embrace a more conscious and environment-savvy approach.
+A dynamic and constantly evolving brand, Versace is now looking to the future in terms of its responsibility to both the people and the planets and initiates various sustainable projects to embrace a more conscious and environment-savvy approach.
 Versace has a long history with fur especially glamorous and lavish coats made of mink and fox fur.
 Recently, the brand has decided to take a big step and turn its back on fur, committing to slowly phase out the material from 2019 onwards.